Best Payroll Loans

 • Charges an annual fee (waived for the first year)

-Companies wanting to streamline their business banking and payroll services may want to consider Bank of America.
-In addition to a wide range of business products, Bank of America offers an unsecured business line of credit (LOC) with no collateral required, plus an affordable starting interest rate of just 8.50% — making it a solid option for payroll financing.
+Companies wanting to consolidate their business banking and payroll financing in one place should look at Bank of America.
+It offers an unsecured business line of credit with no collateral required and a starting rate of 8.25% — competitive for a traditional bank product.

 • Minimum credit score: 700